Front-end Google BigQuery with an ASP.net 4.5 application - Part 2

 To show BigQuery in action, I built BigQueryDemoApp, a C# ASP.net application based on the .Net 4.5 framework.
 I will first describe the BigQuery user experience, and then I'll explore the code.
 Download the complete application here as a Dropbox share.

 has seven dropdowns.
 The Number of Quantiles dropdown stays hidden by default; its visiblity depends on the value picked in the Function for Select Clause dropdown.
-"First Zip Digit" filters the first character of the ZIP column:
+"First Zip Digit"

 The "Employee Count" dropdown filters the EMP column, or mid-March Employee count: